Searching for a $P_{cs}(4200)$ state in the $\Lambda_b\to\phi\eta_c\Lambda$ reaction: Introduction

 As we can see, the main building blocks are $\bar{D}\Xi_c$ and $\bar{D}_s\Lambda_c$.
 The $\eta_c\Lambda$ couples weakly to the resonance, but having a mass lower than the resonance mass~(4099~MeV), it is the natural decay channel of that state, but the $\bar{D}_s\Lambda_c$ is the channel which we will consider in order to produce the resonance.
-Since the coupling to $\eta_c\Lambda$ is so small, the width of the resonance is small, around 200~keV.
+Since the coupling to $\eta_c\Lambda$ is so small, the width of the resonance is also small, around 200~keV.

-One might think that the small coupling to $\eta_c\Lambda$, the channel where the resonance will be observed, should make the signal of this resonance very small in any reaction, but we shall see that this is not the case, because in the reaction that we propose we produce the resonance with the $\bar{D}_s\Lambda_c$ channel off shell, and hence, the production of the resonance is not linked to the $\eta_c\Lambda$ channel.
-Once produced it will decay, in this case in $\eta_c\Lambda$, but the probability to find the resonance in $\eta_c\Lambda$ is the production probably of the $P_{cs}$, because this is the only decay channel.
-It is then not surprising that we obtain a branching ratio for the $P_c(4200)$ state which is relatively large.
+One might think that the small coupling to $\eta_c\Lambda$, the channel where the resonance is suggested to be observed, should make the signal of this resonance very small in any reaction, but we shall see that this is not the case here, because in the reaction that we propose we produce the resonance with the $\bar{D}_s\Lambda_c$ channel off shell, and hence, the production of the resonance is not linked to the $\eta_c\Lambda$ channel.
+Once produced it will decay, in this case into $\eta_c\Lambda$, but the probability to find the resonance in $\eta_c\Lambda$ is the production probability of the $P_{cs}$, because this is the only decay channel.
+It is then not surprising that we obtain a branching ratio for the $P_{cs}(4200)$ state which is relatively large.